How much protection does immunization give

 Immunization gives a certain amount of protection to an individual but a great deal more to the population as a whole.
 And whether somebody who has been immunized gets whooping cough or not depends on a great many other factors as well.
 Vaccine manufacturers tend to quote protection levels of about 80%.
 But if immunization fails to protect an individual the severity is always less than being unimmunized.

 Nobody has been able to measure the effectiveness of the vaccine precisely because it depends on the ability of the bug to spread itself around.
 This will depend to an extent on how many people have natural immunity and how many have vaccine immunity which is possibly not so good.
 The number of people with natural immunity is probably getting less as the pre-immunization generation gets older, but some of the immunized ones will perhaps get an unnoticed boost from natural infection if it comes back a bit.
 So it is all complex, and there is no good way of measuring susceptibility by measuring antibodies as it is also so complex.

 What we do know is that when a population of children gets immunized the number of cases falls dramatically, and it is enough to ask of a vaccine that it should do that.
 It is also generally agreed that individual protection falls quite rapidly after the last shot, so that 5 years later the amount of protection may have fallen to quite a low level.

 Recent research suggests that modern acellular pertussis vaccines do not give as good protection as the older whole cell vaccines.
 As a very rough rule of thumb, you could say the old vaccine is effective for about 10 years and the newer ones 5 years.
 But this is a great simplification of a complex issue.
-It is also likely that the newer vaccines are not so good at preventing colonisation by pertussis and this may create greater risk of transmission.
+It is also likely that the newer vaccines are not so good at preventing colonisation of the respiratory tract by pertussis and this may create greater risk of transmission.